 In normal times the social life at Gateley is “quite good for a law firm” with “lots of events and always a good turnout”.
 The firm organises karaoke nights, curry and cocktail nights, and, pre-pandemic, a “bi-annual party where all 1,000 staff get together for a great night”.
 A trainee admitted they “can’t complain.
 It could be better, and it could be worse”.

 Gateley prides itself on its culture, and all employees are said to share a “Gateley Team Spirit” which binds them together and sets them apart.
 Do trainees agree?
 One was thankful that they had “yet to encounter a full-fledged Trunchbull type” partner, describing seniors as “generally supportive and willing to help”.
 Another adds: “The firm is quite modern in that traditional top-down dynamics are uncommon; partners are down to earth and approachable.”

 This team spirit would be necessary to motivate one trainee whose day involves “long hours and a limited lunch break” and for another that finds themselves “often taking work home”.
 On the other hand, one trainee we heard from was pleased to have “never worked a weekend and never pulled an all-nighter”.

 Gateley is one of many firms to move to open plan offices, which “means an open-door policy” and that partners “even speak” to trainees!
-However, this can admittedly “differ on a day to day basis” and is “largely department specific — some can be very bad”.
+However, this can admittedly “differ on a day-to-day basis” and is “largely department specific — some can be very bad”.

 As for perks, Gateley offers a unique perk: it allows employees to buy shares in the company.
-Trainees reported other perks generally as “good but nothing exceptional” however they “often get concert tickets from media clients which is great”.
+Trainees reported other perks generally as “good but nothing exceptional” although they “often get concert tickets from media clients which is great”.